The Solid Protocol

 Auxiliary Resources

-Solid has the notion of auxiliary resources to provide supplementary information such as descriptive metadata, authorization policies, data shape constraints, digital rights or provenance record about a given resource (hereafter referred as the subject resource), and affects how resources and others associated with it are processed, served or interpreted.
+Solid has the notion of auxiliary resources to provide supplementary information such as descriptive metadata, authorization conditions, data shape constraints, digital rights or provenance record about a given resource (hereafter referred as the subject resource), and affects how resources and others associated with it are processed, served or interpreted.

 Auxiliary resources are represented as RDF documents [RDF11-CONCEPTS].
+HTTP interactions on auxiliary resources are subject to the requirements as per Reading and Writing Resources.

-Note: Where applicable, to promote self-describing resources, implementations and authors are encouraged to use the subject resource instead of the associated auxiliary resource.
+Where applicable, to promote self-describing resources, implementations and authors are encouraged to use the subject resource instead of the associated auxiliary resource.

 This specification defines the following types of auxiliary resources: